Tactakon/Deliverable/Milestone.md

 - Ability to like the playlist and follow the playlist owner.
 - Add animations to buttons.
 - Genre selection/filtering for playlists.
+- Functionality to add to a shared playlist.
+- Passcode function, a playlist can be modified upon passcode entry.

 ### **3. If you have extra time, what stretch features will you implement?** ###
 - Recommendations of DJs according to the listener's preferences.